GLOBAL MARKETS-Stocks up on U.S. bank hopes, dollar and yields slip

 BOND YIELD RETRACEMENT

-The 10-year yield slipped to 2.35 percent, down more than 5 basis points on the week and around 30 bps since the Federal Reserve raised interest rates in mid-December.
+The 10-year yield was flat at 2.36 percent, recovering from a six-week low hit on Thursday.
+But it's down more than 5 basis points on the week and around 30 bps since the Federal Reserve raised interest rates in mid-December.

 But doubts have crept in.